Krylov Winding and Emergent Coherence in Operator Growth Dynamics

-\emph{Late times and finite-size effects.}--- So far we have mostly focused only on the growth regime $t \ll \alpha^{-1}\log(N)$ for which finite-size effects are negligible since the average operator size and Krylov index are much smaller than the system size $N$.
+\emph{Late times and finite-size effects.}--- In the main text we have only focused on the growth regime $t \ll \alpha^{-1}\log(N)$ for which finite-size effects are negligible since the average operator size and Krylov index are much smaller than the system size $N$.
 However, late-time, finite-size effects in size winding show rich behavior, as discussed in Refs.~\cite{ZhouSizeWinding,schuster2022many,nezami2023quantum,gao2024commuting}, and can indeed be observed in our finite-size numerics for the spin model (See Figs. \ref{fig:Krylov_FTs}b and \ref{fig:size_FTs}c).

 It is interesting to contrast finite-size effects in the Krylov and size bases.
 Size can only take $N$ different values, leading to a depth for the basis of Pauli strings that is capped at $\ell = N$, and a saturation of the average size to a value of order $N/2$ after the scrambling time $\lambda_L^{-1} \log(N)$~\cite{Roberts_2017,ZhangLargeNMajoranaSizeDist, ZhouSizeWinding}.
 In the late-time regime, the peak in $C_S(\mu,t)$ approaches $\mu = 0$ (see Fig.~\ref{fig:size_FTs}c), signaling the fact that the operator wavefunction stops moving in $\ell$ space and thus has a vanishing average ``momentum'' $\mu$.